marse27/SkewHeap_LeftistHeap/README.md

   - Element membership (`Elem`)
   - Conversion to list (`to_list`)
 - Proofs of:
-  - Preservation of heap order after operations
+  - Preservation of heap-order and leftist property after operations
-  - Correctness of merge, insert, deleteMin, find_min, extractMin
+  - Correctness of merge, insert, delete_min, find_min, extract_min
   - Permutation equivalence of `to_list` after operations

 ---